folke/tokyonight.nvim/README.md

     sidebars = "dark", -- style for sidebars, see below floats = "dark", -- style for floating windows
   },
-  sidebars = { "qf", "help" }, -- Set a darker background on sidebar-like windows.
-For example: `["qf", "vista_kind", "terminal", "packer"]` day_brightness = 0.3, -- Adjusts the brightness of the colors of the **Day** style.
-Number between 0 and 1, from dull to vibrant colors hide_inactive_statusline = false, -- Enabling this option, will hide inactive statuslines and replace them with a thin border instead.
-Should work with the standard **StatusLine** and **LuaLine**. dim_inactive = false, -- dims inactive windows lualine_bold = false, -- When `true`, section headers in the lualine theme will be bold
+  day_brightness = 0.3, -- Adjusts the brightness of the colors of the **Day** style.
+Number between 0 and 1, from dull to vibrant colors dim_inactive = false, -- dims inactive windows lualine_bold = false, -- When `true`, section headers in the lualine theme will be bold